Nicolas Kühn: Como

-In July 2025, Celtic manager Brendan Rodgers confirmed that Kühn would be transferring to Serie A club Como.
+In July 2025, Celtic manager Brendan Rodgers confirmed that Kühn would be transferring to Italian Serie A club Como.
 The transfer completed on 11 July.

+Loan to Borussia Mönchengladbach

+On 1 September 2026, he returned to his native Germany and joined Bundesliga club Borussia Mönchengladbach, on loan for the 2026–27 season.

 International career

-Kühn has played at every youth age group for Germany from under-15 to under-19.
+Kühn has played at every youth age group for Germany from under-15 to under-20.

 Style of play

 Kühn was described by the Bundesliga website as "a player who loves nothing more than to have the ball at his feet and dribble at his opponents, Kühn resembles a Coman type of player.
 With a high level of confidence, Kühn is not afraid to take risks by seeking one-on-ones and taking on his opponents, using his pace and excellent close control to deadly effect.
 Kühn is also a rather rare commodity in being left-footed, but he is equally at home on the left or the right, or even behind the strikers as a support man."